Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Day One on the Camino Primitivo, Oviedo to Venta de Escamplero, 12.2 Kilometers (7.58 Miles)

-Day One on the Camino Primitivo is a short and sweet walk, when combined with a 6.2 kilometer jaunt to the Naranco Sites, makes for a respectable first stage on the Camino Primitivo.
+Day One on the Camino Primitivo is a short and sweet walk, but when combined with a 6.2 kilometer jaunt to the Naranco Sites, makes for a respectable first stage on the Camino Primitivo.

 "It is often when the outside world fails us that we realize that the source of real resilience lives within.
 It is through the resources of the inward journey that we survive change, cataclysmic events, and even death itself." ~ Dr. Sheryl A. Kujawa-Holbrook, "Pilgrimage - The Sacred Art: Journey to the Center of the Heart"

-In total our day one on the Camino Primitivo was a bit more than 18 kilometers, which included our 6.2 km. walk to the Naranco Sites (click here for this route description to/from Oviedo).
+In total our day one on the Camino Primitivo was a bit more than 18 kilometers, which included our 6.2 kilometer walk to the Naranco Sites (click here for this route description to/from Oviedo).
 Or, if you arrive midday into Oviedo, this would be a nice afternoon walk.

 When standing at the Miguel de Lillo Church (See the map on the Naranco page), it was not easy to find this shortcut.
 All we could see was a field where the path was supposed to be, looking quite uninviting.
 A young woman from Russia that we met at the church decided to try this shortcut.
 We wished her luck as she went on her way.